Technical Avoidance and Its Impact on Thai Tech

 The US does not win because every engineer there is a genius.

-They win because they have massive density of technically serious people.
+They win because they have a higher density of people who take technical depth seriously.

 • Treat systems programming as normal, not exotic